Table of content

 Position in poker means one thing: when you act compared to everyone else in the hand.
 The player who acts last has more information than anyone who acted before them, on every street, from preflop through the river.

 That extra information is worth real money.
 Acting last means you’ve watched every other player check, bet, raise, or fold before you have to decide anything.
-You’re making a decision with data.
-They made theirs with a guess.
+You’re making decisions with data while they made theirs with a guess.

 Consider the same hand played from two different seats: